Last Updated on September 30, 2022

 Issam Jellali

-Jabeur’s current coach, Issam Jellali, works with her as the principal coach since the beginning of 2020.
-However, they’ve known each other for quite a few years.
+Ons Jabeur’s current coach, Issam Jellali, has been with her since the start of 2020, although they’ve known each other for several years.

-Born in Tunisia in 1981 (he is the same age as Roger Federer), he didn’t have a remarkable career as an ATP player.
-Nevertheless, he won one future title as a double tennis player.
-He played for Tunisia in the Davis Cup.
-That’s it.
-He was a typical hard-working tennis player.
-He coached and played on the ITF and challenger circuit for more than 15 years.
+Born in Tunisia in 1981, the same year as tennis star Roger Federer, Jellali didn’t have an illustrious career as an ATP player.
+His career highlights include winning one future title as a doubles player and representing Tunisia in the Davis Cup.
+Nevertheless, he was a dedicated tennis player who spent over 15 years on the ITF and challenger circuit.

 Also Read: